How to Dye Easter Eggs with Rice (No-Mess Rice Shake Easter Eggs)

 We always have lots of rice in our pantry, so we decided to give it a go.
 And as it turns out, making rice dyed Easter eggs in bags is as fun as it sounds!

-Plus, once we were done colouring the eggs, we were able to extend the fun by using the coloured rice for other activities.
+Plus, once we were done coloring the eggs, we were able to extend the fun by using the colored rice for other activities.

 So if you’ve been looking for a fun new way to dye Easter eggs, why not give these DIY rice dyed Easter eggs a try?